Matt Kemp: 2011

 On November 22, Kemp came in second to Ryan Braun in the voting for the National League Most Valuable Player Award.
-Later, it was revealed that Braun had tested positive for elevated testosterone and baseball attempted to suspend him, but lost on appeal.
+Later, it was revealed that Braun had tested positive for elevated testosterone and MLB attempted to suspend him, but lost on appeal.
 A survey of baseball writers revealed that if the MVP vote was retaken, with knowledge of Braun's positive test, then Kemp would have won.
 Braun was eventually suspended as part of the Biogenesis scandal.
 Kemp publicly stated that he believed Braun should be stripped of his MVP Award from that season.

-After the season, Kemp signed a franchise record 8-year, $160 million contract extension.
+After the season, Kemp signed a franchise record eight-year, $160 million contract extension.
 After signing his extension, he predicted that he would become the first player in history to have a 50–50 season.

 2012

 Kemp started the 2012 season by winning the National League Player of the Week award for the opening weekend.
 He hit two home runs and drove in eight RBIs during the opening series against the San Diego Padres.
-He was also the first Dodger to record three consecutive multi-hit games to start the season since Adrián Beltré did it in the 2000 season.
-This was the third time he had won the award, and second consecutive as he had won it the final week of 2011 as well.
-On April 10, Kemp became the first LA Dodger to have an RBI in the first five games of the season since J. D. Drew in the 2006 season and, counting the end of the previous season, he had nine straight games with an RBI, tying Roy Campanella (1955 season) and Augie Galan (1944 season) for the Dodgers franchise record.
+Kemp was also the first Dodger to record three consecutive multi-hit games to start the season since Adrián Beltré did it in the 2000 season.
+This was the third time he had won the award, and second consecutive, as he had won it the final week of 2011 as well.
+On April 10, Kemp became the first LA Dodger to have an RBI in the first five games of the season since J. D. Drew in the 2006 season and, counting the end of the previous season, he had nine straight games with an RBI, tying Roy Campanella (1955 season) and Augie Galan (1944 season) for the Dodgers' franchise record.
 Kemp also won the Player of the Week award for the second week of the season, which, combined with winning the award in the last week of 2011, made him the only player to ever win three consecutive awards.
 He was also only the second player to win the award twice to begin the season, the other being Tony Armas for the 1981 Athletics.
-Kemp hit 12–22 with 4 HRs and a 1.182 slugging percentage, leading the club to its best 10-game start since 1981.
+Kemp hit 12–22 with four HRs and a 1.182 slugging percentage, leading the club to its best 10-game start since 1981.